JasperBoom/caltha/docs/index.md

 NOTE: __Caltha__ does require one more dependency which can not be installed with the __Caltha__ pip package.
 This dependency is [vsearch](https://github.com/torognes/vsearch) (2.15.0).
+[Conda](https://docs.conda.io/en/latest/miniconda.html) can be used to manage the installation of this tool.
-Executing the following conda install command should install the dependency.
+After installing either anaconda or miniconda, executing the following conda install command should install the dependency.
 ```
-conda install -c bioconda vsearch
+conda install -c bioconda vsearch=2.15.2
 ```

 ## How to run